curry1-c/VCVW-3DDet-Pillar-SALNet/README.md

 ## 5. Cross-Framework Extension

-In addition to the PointPillars / Pillar-SALNet framework, this project is being extended toward **CenterPoint-based experiments** for cross-framework comparison.
+To evaluate the generality of the proposed ideas, this project is being extended to a CenterPoint-based framework for cross-framework comparison.

 | Framework | Detector | AP_R40 (%) | Status |
 |----------|----------|------------|--------|